 Disgrace of lives and mental death.

-Throw the news feed away!
+Throw the news feed a kiss!

 Even the silence of birds is harmony,